If you are running a macOS virtual machine on a Mac with Apple M series chip, you may notice a lack of a cogwheel configuration icon.

-This is because currently, adjusting configuration of such a virtual machine is only possible by editing a configuration file inside the virtual machine package.
+This is because currently, adjusting the configuration of such a virtual machine is only possible by editing a configuration file inside the virtual machine package.

 - number of CPU cores allocated to the virtual machine;